-Victims of electrocution accidents may be able to pursue legal claims against an equipment or product manufacturer for defects which resulted in the power surge.
-Or those injured by electrical current may have potential claims against a responsible business or governmental entity.
+If electrocution results from a defective or faulty product or device, victims may be able to pursue legal claims against an equipment or product manufacturer for defects which resulted in the power surge.
+Those injured by electrical current may have potential claims against a responsible business or governmental entity.

 There are a wide range of injuries that any victim of an electrocution or electrical shock might suffer in an accident.
 Some of the more common types of injuries that we have seen over the years include:

 - Electrical burns